MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 ##### Network controls

 - **Ingress traffic**.
 The workload VMs aren't directly exposed to the public internet.
 Each VM has a private IP address.
-Workload users connect using that public IP address of Azure Application Gateway.
+Workload users connect using the public IP address of Azure Application Gateway.

     More security is provided through [Web Application Firewall](/azure/application-gateway/waf-overview) that's integrated with Application Gateway.
 It has rules that _inspect inbound traffic_ and can take an appropriate action.
 WAF tracks Open Web Application Security Project (OWASP) vulnerabilities preventing known attacks.